Michael Silberbauer: International career

 At the age of 16, Silberbauer made his international debut for the Danish under-17 national team in August 1997.
 He participated in the 1998 European Under-16 Championship.
 Up until November 2003, he played a total 56 games and scored seven goals for the various Danish youth selections, including 24 games and two goals for the Danish under-21 national team.

 Silberbauer was selected for the senior Danish national team under national team manager Morten Olsen, and made his debut in the 1–0 friendly game win against Scotland in August 2002.
 It would be two-and-a-half years and a move to FCK before he added the second game to his tally.
 It came in March 2005, as he took part in the 3–0 win against Kazakhstan in the 2006 FIFA World Cup qualification tournament.
 Silberbauer scored his first international goal in his fourth game, a 1–0 friendly win against Finland in June 2005.
 It came as a surprise to many commentators that Silberbauer was not included in Olsen's squad for the 2010 FIFA World Cup, and Silberbauer himself was so disappointed that he considered ending his international career.
 Following the World Cup, he was called up for the national team again.

-Silberbauer also represented the Denmark League XI national football team, a selection of the best domestic Danish Superliga players managed by Morten Olsen for a number of unofficial international matches.
-Silberbauer has played an aggregated seven games and scored one goal for the League XI team in 2002, 2004, and 2006.
+Silberbauer also represented the Denmark League XI national team, a selection of the best domestic Danish Superliga players managed by Morten Olsen for a number of unofficial international matches.
+Silberbauer played an aggregated seven games and scored one goal for the League XI team in 2002, 2004, and 2006.